PrairieLearn/PrairieLearn/doc/courseConfig.md

 `Instructor` | A person in charge of the course.
 Has full permission to see and edit the information of other users.
 `Superuser`  | A server administrator.
 Has full access to everything.

-The detailed list of permissions for each role is given below.
+The detailed list of permissions for each role is:

 Operation                                                             | Student | TA  | Instructor | Superuser
 ---                                                                   | ---     | --- | ---        | ---